 There are so many moving dynamics in our market right now.
-Predicting the market and trying to understand the market is nearly impossible right now.
-But, I’m going to do my best based on what I know from running a real estate firm, doing a lot of transactions personally, and then from pulling all of the most recent data we have from the North Texas Real Estate Information System (NTREIS).
+Predicting the market and trying to understand the market is nearly impossible.
+But I’m going to do my best based on what I know from running a real estate firm, doing a lot of transactions personally, and then from pulling all the most recent data we have from the North Texas Real Estate Information System (NTREIS).

 To summarize, we are at the end of a real estate market cycle right now and hitting the hyper-supply side of the cycle.
 One of the problems we’ve had in DFW is not enough housing inventory, i.e., not having enough supply of homes for sale.
-And in every market cycle, before the start of a pricing correction, there has to be a hyper-supply.
+And in every market cycle, before the start of a pricing correction, there must be hyper-supply.

 Always, in every cycle, the next part is that prices then must adjust.
-The question is, how much will they adjust?
+And the question everyone has next, then, is just how much will they adjust?

-Well, that depends.
+And that depends.
 Back in 2008-2009, we saw huge price adjustments downward.
-I don’t believe we’re in that type of cycle today because we have a different economy here in North Texas right now.
+I don’t believe we’re in that type of cycle today because we have a different economy here in North Texas than we did then.
 So, we’ll be insulated to some major price correction barring any huge catastrophe politically or in our stock markets.

 However, we are beginning to see signs of a slowdown as a nation in our economy – where the consensus is that we’ll see a recession in the next six to nine months.